-- To submit your video, email the YouTube or Vimeo link (with any necessary passwords) to firstname.lastname@example.org and provide a phone number, email and mailing address for at least one contact (recommend educator with school mailing address).
+- To finalize a submission, email the YouTube link to email@example.com and provide a phone number, email and mailing address for both student and educator contacts.

 - Entries that contain music or other copyrighted media must be accompanied by proof that entrants have the expressed permission of the original copyright holder.
 The following are examples of appropriate proof:

 - The name of the song along with the receipt from the school’s purchase of the song

 - A link to the website or Youtube video featuring the song

 - A signed letter or form stating that the music was created by a student in Garage Band or another program and that the student has been given permission for the music to be used royalty free

 Please note: ACTE and NASA HUNCH retain the copyright on any submitted material and reserve the right to use the material in any way or format they see fit.
 Entries cannot be used for any commercial activity.